 2,500,000 pieces of litter are dropped in the UK every day.
 It amounts to 912,500,000 pieces a year.
 This costs nearly £1 billion to clear up.
 As we all know, much lies languishing in our lanes and beaches.
 We need to collect it ourselves.

 Keep Britain Tidy ask volunteers to divide rubbish collected into three categories: ‘plastic’, ‘cans’ and ‘general waste’.
-I decide to add ‘glass’, wondering how many bottles I will find between 22nd March to 23rd April, the period ear-marked for the Great British Spring Clean.
+I decided to add ‘glass’, wondering how many bottles I will find between 22nd March to 23rd April 2019, the period ear-marked for the Great British Spring Clean, 2019.

 The diary of a litter picker: